olafurpg/migrate4s/docs/developers/before-you-begin.md

 ## Do you want a linter or rewrite?

-- Rewrites can automatically fix problems, which is ideal but means rewrites can only address problems that have obvious solutions.
+- Rewrites can automatically fix problems but can only address problems that have un-ambiguous solutions.

-- Linters highlight problematic code without providing a fix, which means they demand more interaction from the user but can at the same time target a larger problem space than rewrites.
+- Linters highlight problematic code without providing a fix, which means they require the user to fix the problem.
+Linters are not limited to problems that have unambiguous solutions so linters can address a larger problem space than rewrites.

 ## Is your rule syntactic or semantic?

-- Syntactic rules are simple to run since they don't require compilation but syntactic rules are limited since they don't have access to symbols and types.
+- Syntactic rules are simple to run because they don't require compiling input sources beforehand but syntactic rules are limited since they don't have access to symbols and types.
 - Semantic rules are are slower and more complicated to run since they require compilation but at the same time semantic rules are able to perform more advanced analysis since they have access to symbols and types.